Start > Theory & regulations > Pedestrian crossing, bicycle crossing & bicycle path

 Footpath and road.

 This is a junction for normal car traffic.
 The design of the junction (e.g. the road surface and lack of raised ground) makes it clear that the footpath does not cross the road.
 Pedestrians coming from the footpath (red arrows) may only cross the road if it is possible to do so without causing a hazard or an obstruction to traffic.
-Your obligation to let pedestrians pass according to the turning rule does not apply here, as you are not turning.
 However, be careful and keep in mind that pedestrians are unprotected road users.

 If you enter/exit the property marked by the red arrow, you will cross a footpath.
 You have an obligation to give way to pedestrians on the footpath.